 What disruptive events does business resilience address?

-Organizations are at risk of disruption from events of all sizes, ranging from global events like large natural disasters to very localized events, like the accidental deletion of critical system files or power outages.
-Current events have demonstrated that many organizations were not nearly adequately prepared for work-from-home, or to handle an increase in cyberattacks like ransomware.
+Organizations risk disruption from events of all sizes, ranging from global events like large natural disasters to very localized events, like the accidental deletion of critical system files or power outages.
+Current events have demonstrated that many organizations must be adequately prepared for work-from-home, or to handle increased cyberattacks like ransomware.

 Some organizations have specific planning needs toward typical regional natural disasters such as earthquakes, floods, or hurricanes based on their office location.
 All organizations must generally prepare for almost any type of potential threat.
 Planning should consider the severity of different threat levels.
-For example, planning the steps needed to deal with fire in a building differ from those necessary to deal with a ransomware attack or a server failure.
+For example, planning the steps needed to deal with fire in a building differs from those necessary for a ransomware attack or a server failure.

 What are the elements of business resilience?